TeachMeMobile/CSharpBeginner/README.md

 Learn C# from scratch.
 We'll go over the fundamentals

 ## Accounts
-You can follow along or connect by using the account below.
+You can follow along or connect by using the accounts below.
 To watch the live stream, check out the Twitch Channel.
 [View the Livestream on Twitch](https://www.twitch.tv/teachmemobile)

-If you want to follow the facebook page, click the link below.
-[Follow on Facebook](https://www.facebook.com/TeachMeMobile)
+If you want to follow the facebook page, you can do that here: [Follow on Facebook](https://www.facebook.com/TeachMeMobile)

 You can follow on twitter by clicking this link: [Follow on Twitter](https://twitter.com/TeachMeMobile1)